Kourtney Reppert Puts On A Busty Display In A Pink & White Bikini Top & Matching Skirt

 “Sexy sweetheart in pink,” a fourth social media user gushed.

 The model doesn’t appear to be shy when it comes to flashing her flawless physique in skimpy outfits.
-She’s been known to sport tiny tops, racy bathing suits, and sexy lingerie on a regular basis.
+She sports tiny tops, racy bathing suits, and sexy lingerie on a regular basis.

 As previously reported by The Inquisitr, Kourtney recently dropped the jaws of her followers when she rocked a plunging blue tank top and tight pants.
-That pic has collected more than 11,000 likes and over 140 comments to date.
+That pic has collected more than 11,000 likes and over 140 comments, to date.